bndtools/bnd/docs/_instructions/_ext/pom.md

 |`version`        |bundle version   |The version to use.                 |
 |`where`          |`META-INF/maven/<groupid>/<artifactid>/pom.xml`|The location of the pom.xml file.
 Will default to `pom.xml` if no groupid is set.|

+**Note:** When `-pom` is defined, then existing `META-INF/maven/` subfolders will be removed, before the `pom.xml` is generated.
+This might remove folders which existed previously e.g. by [unrolling jar](/instructions/includeresource.html#rolling) files.

 The `-pom` instruction can use any macro but the `${@bsn}` and `${@version}` macros refer to the current JAR being built.